Are cavities preventable?

-Cavities can also strike if you have receding gums that expose the root of the tooth, or dry mouth, which occurs when you don’t have enough acid-neutralizing saliva protecting your teeth.
+Cavities can also form if you have receding gums that expose the root of the tooth or dry mouth, which occurs when you don’t have enough acid-neutralizing saliva protecting your teeth.

-Once you get a cavity, it will not go away on its own, and dentists will repair it with a filling.
-You can however, absolutely prevent and even reverse tooth decay to keep cavities from developing in the first place.
+Once you get a cavity, it will not go away on its own, and a dentist will need to repair it with a filling.
+However, you can prevent and even reverse tooth decay to keep cavities from developing in the first place.

 According to the American Dental Association, more than one in five Americans have untreated cavities, so perhaps we can assume that most people don’t have more than a cursory understanding of how cavities form, and how to prevent them.